4125842735g1-max/sekiro-Ascension-of-Paper-Ashes-mod/readme.md

 <summary>🇺🇸 English / 英文（点击展开）</summary>

 ## 📖 Introduction
-This mod tweaks some prosthetic tools, items and buff effects, adding and adjusting multiple "Ascension" buffs.
+This mod tweaks some prosthetic tools, items and buff effects, adding and adjusting multiple "Ascension"‑type powerful buffs.
-Some in‑game item descriptions are edited to match the modified mechanics.
+Partial in‑game item descriptions are edited to match modified in‑game behaviours.
-> **Sugar items are unchanged.**
+> **Sugar items remain unchanged.**
-**Only listed values and texts are changed; all unmentioned content keeps vanilla game settings.**
+**Only listed values and texts are modified.
+All unmentioned content keeps vanilla game settings.**

 > ⚠️ Disclaimer
 > This is an unofficial fan‑made project, not affiliated with FromSoftware.
 No extracted game assets are included.
 A legitimate copy of *Sekiro: Shadows Die Twice* is required.
 > ⚠️ Notice
 > This mod is not adapted for other mods.
-Compatibility issues may occur, please understand.
+Compatibility conflicts may occur, please understand.
+> 💡 Note: Due to the author's limited language proficiency, in‑game item texts are only available in Chinese at present, thank you for your understanding.

 ## 🧩 Requirements
-- ModEngine2 (Required for mod to work)
+- ModEngine2 (Mandatory for mod to run)
 - Legitimate copy of *Sekiro: Shadows Die Twice*

 ## 📦 Installation
-1. Install and set up ModEngine2 first.
+1. Install and configure ModEngine2 beforehand.
 2. Copy the `mod` folder from this mod into your game root directory.
-3. Launch the game via ModEngine2, the mod will take effect.
+3. Launch the game through ModEngine2 for the mod to take effect.

-> 💡 Note: Conflicts will happen with other mods that edit items, buffs or item texts.
-Do not load multiple similar mods at the same time.
+> 💡 Note: Conflicts will occur with other mods altering items, buffs or item texts.
+Do not load multiple similar mods simultaneously.

 ## 🎮 Suggested Playstyle
-This mod follows the design philosophy of **power at a cost**.
-Most powerful "Ascension" buffs cost large amounts of Spirit Emblems, and some come with severe self‑debuffs.
-It is not recommended to keep buffs active throughout the whole playthrough.
+This mod follows the core philosophy of **power comes with a cost**.
+Most powerful "Ascension" buffs cost large quantities of Spirit Emblems, and several abilities carry heavy self‑debuffs.
+Strategic usage is highly recommended.

-- 🗡️ Tactical choices: Pick suitable Ascension buffs for bosses / mini‑bosses, trade spirit emblems for power with caution.
+- 🗡️ Tactical choices: Pick suitable Ascension buffs for bosses and mini‑bosses.
+Weigh Spirit Emblem cost against personal survival trade‑offs.
-- ⚗️ Resource management: Spirit emblems and Red Spirit Emblems are vital resources.
-Think twice before using Spirit Emblem Drift to sacrifice vitality.
+- ⚗️ Resource management: Spirit Emblems and Red Spirit Emblems are critical resources.
+Think carefully before using Spirit Emblem Drift to sacrifice vitality.
-- 🧪 The Healing Gourd is now a high‑risk trump card.
-Although it fully restores vitality, it drains vitality afterwards and blocks healing items.
-Do not spam it at low health.
+- 🧪 The Healing Gourd acts as a high‑risk trump card.
+Though it fully restores vitality instantly, it will drain vitality afterwards and blocks healing item usage.
-- 🥷 Stealth play: Moonveil Ascension works great for stealth and backstabs, yet you become extremely vulnerable once detected.
+- 🥷 Stealth potential: Moonveil Ascension excels at stealth and backstab gameplay.

-> This mod is not designed for mindless faceroll gameplay.
-It is recommended to keep Sekiro’s original combat pacing.
+> This mod rewards deflection‑focused combat and cannot grant complete invincibility.
+It delivers satisfying buff‑and‑item gameplay with meaningful pros and cons that demand player decision‑making.

 ## ✨ Mod Changes
-### Ascension Series Buffs (Sugar items remain vanilla)
+### Ascension Series Buffs (Sugar items are untouched)
 #### Attack Ascension
 - Spirit Emblem Cost: 16
 - Duration: 60s